-Due to the nature of this change, the RGR IRC submits that a shorter and more focused consultaion can take place.
+Due to the nature of this change, the RGR IRC submits that a shorter and more focused consultation can take place, if further consultation is required.
 The RGR IRC has already consulted Principal Racing Authorities about this change and there are no objections to this approach.
 The RGR IRC includes representation from the Australian Trainers Association and the Australian Jockeys Association, and no issues are foreseen.
+The RGR IRC has directly been in contact with the major RTOs with the training on scope and all are strongly in favour of the proposed change.

-The RGR IRC believes that it can oversee the development process without the need for an SME Working Group or Technical Advisory Committee.
-Given the nature of the project the RGR IRC requests that the AISC approve a consultation plan in which the proposed new unit is:
+If a project is required, the RGR IRC believes that it can oversee the development process without the need for an SME Working Group or Technical Advisory Committee.
+Given the nature of the project the RGR IRC requests that the AISC approve a consultation plan, in which the changes are:

-- Placed on the SSO website for public consultation for a period of 4 weeks, and during this period: - A notification is sent to thoroughbred and Harness participants in previous projects who have agreed to further contact concerning the change through email - The relevant ITABs in each state and Territory are directly contacted and invited to participate in the consultation or share the information with their networks

-- STAs are contacted for any feedback - All RTOs with the qualification on scope are directly contacted to advise of the change and seek feedback - A short validation process is undertaken if the consultation identifies issues that need to be addressed - The final training products proceed through the usual QA and STA processes - Submission to the AISC for consideration
+- Placed on the SSO website for public consultation for a period of 4 weeks, and during this period: - A notification is sent to thoroughbred and Harness participants in previous projects who have agreed to further contact concerning the change through email - The relevant ITABs in each state and Territory are directly contacted and invited to participate in the consultation or share the information with their networks - STAs are contacted for any feedback - All RTOs with the qualification on scope are directly contacted to advise of the change and seek feedback - A short validation process is undertaken if the consultation identifies issues that need to be addressed - The final training products proceed through the usual QA and STA processes - Submission to the AISC for consideration

-If this shortened proposal is accepted, the RGR IRC beleieves that the project can be completed in 2020.
+If this shortened proposal is accepted, the RGR IRC believes that the project can be completed in 2020.